From Complexity to Simplicity

 Takeaways

-While AUM growth was driven by the underlying financial products, the investor portal: Enabled self-service fund management at scale and Supported platform growth to $1.5B AUM (as of Jan 2025) without proportional ops expansion.
+While AUM growth was driven by the underlying financial products, the investor portal enabled self-service fund management at scale and supported platform growth to $1.5B AUM (as of Jan 2025) without proportional ops expansion.